-- [6.14.]
-One of the aims of the Southwell Conservation Area Appraisal review will beis to ensure that the protection for this area reflects the importance of the layouts and links between the listed buildings, particularly in their relationships with the Minster. - [3.2] Whilst the Southwell Conservation Area protects those historic assets which contribute most to the character of the town, there is concern that there are built features outside this

-[6.15.] designation which require consideration in development proposals and, in the case of archaeology, planners and developers should be made aware of both known and new finds.
-There is therefore a need to expand the identification of "Unlisted Buildings of Local Interest" used in the Southwell Conservation Appraisal Review 2005-into a" Register of non -designated heritage assets" in accordance with the NPPF-and to develop a record of existing and emerging archaeological finds in an "Historic Core (archaeology)".
-NSDC are undertaking this over in the next-three years future, but we may need advice about allocating some ourselves in the interim and will consult with the Civic Society and History Society (possibly others?) and other interested parties if we do so - see 7.20.
+- 7.15.
+One of the aims of the Southwell Conservation Area Appraisal is to ensure that the protection for this area reflects the importance of the layouts and links between the listed buildings, particularly in their relationships with the Minster. - 7.16.
+Whilst the Southwell Conservation Area protects those historic assets which contribute most to the character of the town, there is concern that there are built features outside this designation which require consideration in development proposals and, in the case of archaeology, planners and developers should be made aware of both known and new finds.
+There is therefore a need to expand the identification of "Unlisted Buildings of Local Interest" used in the Southwell Conservation Appraisal into a" Register of non -designated heritage assets" in accordance with the NPPF.
+NSDC are undertaking this in the future, but we may need advice about allocating some ourselves in the interim and will consult with the Civic Society and History Society and other interested parties if we do so see 7.20.